DEV Community

 Enter fullscreen mode Exit fullscreen mode

 Server A is already consuming Stream C as part of normal operations.
-It's always listening to that stream.
-So — what if when Server B handles a fallback upload, instead of posting to Stream B (which Server B normally does), it posts to Stream C instead?
+So — what if when Server B handles a fallback upload, instead of posting to its own stream, it posts to Stream C instead?

 When Server A recovers and comes back online, it resumes consuming Stream C from where it left off — and there's the event waiting for it: "a file was saved on Server B, come pull it."
 Server A pulls the file, saves its copy, and consistency is restored.
 Automatically.
 With zero changes to the existing infrastructure.